 Neither the French government nor either of the two arms companies responded to Defense News’ requests for comment.

-Posted by GPD on February 8, 2016, With 1387 Reads Filed under Military.
+Posted by GPD on February 8, 2016, With 1522 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.